cis-famu/oer-assignment-group-4-1/Chapter-5.md

 3) Efficiency: How does passing large objects by value vs. reference affect program efficiency?

+4) Write a short code snippet demonstrating how to pass a variable by reference to a function.

 ## Scope of an Identifier

 In C++, the place where an identifier can be used is called its scope.
 There are 3 kinds of scopes: